frie321984/secure-oauth2-oidc-workshop/lab1/README.md

 * disables CSRF protection (with stateless sessions, i.e. without session cookies we do not need this anymore) (which also enables us to even make post requests on the command line)
 * protects any request (i.e. requires authentication for any endpoint)
-* enables this application as a resource server with expecting access tokens in JWT format (as of spring security 5.2 you may also configure this to use opaque tokens instead)
+* enables this application as a resource server with expecting access tokens in JWT format (as of Spring Security 6.2 you may also configure this to use opaque tokens instead)

 _PasswordEncoder_ is not required anymore as we now stopped storing passwords